Google Analytics is an amazing tool for website and visitor analytics. But can you track emails with Google Analytics?

 A salesperson, by contrast, might consider email tracking to be the process of determining how a lead interacts with your emails, such as whether they open your message or download your attachment.

 Unfortunately, Google Analytics can’t help you in all these areas.
-It was designed as an application for website analytics, so while there are some email tracking capabilities you can unlock, you won’t be able to take a deep dive into your team’s Gmail activity—even if Gmail comes from the same parent company.
+It was designed as an application for website analytics, so while there are some email tracking capabilities you can unlock with Google Analytics, you won’t be able to take a deep dive into your team’s Gmail activity.

 Setting Up Email Tracking With Google Analytics

 If you’re interested in using Google Analytics to track email opens or link clicks for an email marketing campaign or a specific sales email, you can set up a level of email tracking.